sib-swiss/advanced-statistics/docs/day4_new.md

                            repeats= 10
                           )
 ```
-We could also choose ourselves the folds using the function
+We could also choose ourselves the folds using the function.
-It is important to use the set the classProbs = TRUE in order to have in each folds controls and impared samples.
+It is important to set the classProbs = TRUE, in order to have in each folds controls and impared samples.

 ```r
 folds <- createFolds(y = alzheimerTrain$diagnosis, k = 5, returnTrain = TRUE)
 fitControl_CV_folds <- trainControl(## 5-fold CV